eggsyntax/gpt-cli/README.md

 ## Usage

 Make sure to set the `OPENAI_API_KEY` environment variable to your OpenAI API key (or put it in the `~/.config/gpt-cli/gpt.yml` file as described below).

-NOTE: for purposes of the experiment I've created a small script to run an interactive chat against claude-3.5-sonnet -- type `./claude` to run. - Egg

 ```
 usage: gpt-cli [-h] [--no_markdown] [--model MODEL] [--temperature TEMPERATURE] [--top_p TOP_P]